smcalilly/notes-and-resources/README.md

 # Learning Leaflet
 These are some investment time artifacts for DataMade.
+I learned how to do some basic stuff with Leaflet.

 For plain javascript, I worked in the `/vanilla` directory.